wwlorey/truman-apa7-latex-template/README.md

 A simple APA7 LaTeX template in a flavor defined by the Truman State University Counseling Program.

+This is built without the use of the `apa7` LaTeX package and can be easily modified for your own purposes.

 ## Requirements

 * `xelatex`